supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_23_AddTermsOfUseAcceptanceReporting.md

 ## Exercise 1: Establish a Terms of Use and Conduct Testing

+In this exercise, you will learn how to use Microsoft Entra terms of use policies which is a simple method that organizations can use to present information to end users.

 ### Task 1: Add terms of use

 Once you have finalized your terms of use document, use the following procedure to add it.